Dyves1/EventManagement/README.md

 # Event Management Platform

-Welcome to the Event Management Platform.
+Welcome to the Event Management Platform [EVENTUS](https://event-management-seven-beta.vercel.app/).
 This platform will enable users to browse upcoming events, book tickets, and manage their bookings, while administrators will have access to an admin dashboard for event management.

 ## Project Features